quantitative-technologies/transformer-high-level-keras-api/README.md

 BLEU = 31.04 75.0/47.4/22.2/11.8 (BP = 1.000 ratio = 1.053 hyp_len = 20 ref_len = 19)
 ```

-We can see it does much better on the last difficult sentence.
+Indeed it does much better on the last difficult sentence.

-There is an `evaluation` mode we can use to calculate the corpus level BLEU
+There is also the `evaluation` mode to calculate the corpus level BLEU
 score.
 This take some time as auto-regressive inference is relatively slow:

 ```bash